 Seborrheic Keratoses are treated by Dr. Green for patients in the DC, Virginia, and Maryland regions.
 They are harmless and never become malignant.
 They begin as slightly raised, light brown spots.
 Gradually they thicken and take on a rough, warty surface.
 They slowly darken and may turn black.
 These color changes are harmless.
 Seborrheic Keratoses are superficial and look as if they were stuck on the skin.
-Persons who have had several Seborrheic Keratoses can usually recognize this type of benign growth.
-However, if you are concerned or unsure about any growth, please consult our physician.
+People who have had several Seborrheic Keratoses can usually recognize this type of benign growth.
+However, if you are concerned or unsure about any growth, please consult Dr. Green.